RadiusNetworks/proximitykit-documentation/docs/ios/download.md

 class AppDelegate: UIApplicationDelegate, RPKManagerDelegate
 ```

 Add a property for the manager and create it with the configuration.
-This kit's token and url are in the snippet below, just cut-n-paste:

 Create the manager and pass in the config.
-The Kit URL and Token can be obtained on the "Settings" page of your kit.

 ```swift
 let rpkManager = RPKManager.managerWithDelegate(self, andConfig:[